RunestoneInteractive/thinkcspy/_sources/Studios/Chapter4.rst

 Turtle Races
 ------------

-In this lab we are going to work step by step through the problem of racing turtles.
+In this studio we are going to work step by step through the problem of racing turtles.
 The idea is that we want to create two or more turtles and have them race across the screen from left to right.
 The turtle that goes the farthest is the winner.